 In 2017, all South Australian schools were invited to be involved in a landmark study called “B Part of It.”
 The University of Adelaide led the B Part of It study, in partnership with SA Health.
 The B Part of It study is the world’s largest meningococcal B carriage study in adolescents and is an important piece of global immunisation research.

-The study researchers’ aimed to find out whether there are herd immunity benefits as a result of giving the meningococcal B vaccination to students in the South Australian school community.
-Herd immunity occurs when a significant proportion of the population is vaccinated which then provides protection against transmission of a disease to those who are not vaccinated.
+The study researchers’ aimed to find out whether there are herd immunity benefits from giving the meningococcal B vaccination to students in the South Australian school community.
+Herd immunity occurs when a significant proportion of the population is vaccinated against a disease, which then provides protection against transmission of that disease to those who are not vaccinated.